FlowFuse/website/src/blog/2024/04/building-an-admin-panel-in-node-red-with-dashboard-2.md

 1. With your flow updated to include the above, click the "Deploy" button in the top-right of the Node-RED Editor.
 2. Navigate to `https://<your-instance-name>.flowfuse.cloud/dashboard`.
-3. when you visit the page for the first time you'll have to login with your FlowFuse username and password.
+3. When you visit the page for the first time, you'll need to log in with your FlowFuse username and password

-Now if your username is added to the list of admin usernames stored in global context, you will be able to see the admin only page
+Now, if your username is added to the list of admin usernames stored in the global context, you will be able to see the admin-only page.

 !["Screenshot displaying the Dashboard view of normal users"](./images/building-admin-panel-node-red-dashboard-2-dashboard-view-for-normal-users.png "Screenshot displaying the Dashboard view of normal users"){data-zoomable}